Skip to content

 Free English Level Test

 Find your English CEFR level (A1–C2) in 5 minutes.
 Aligned to the CEFR framework Cambridge English uses.
-Free, no signup required.
+Free.

 What's your English level?

-Our free 5-minute test places you on the CEFR scale (A1–C2) the same way Cambridge does.
-The 30-minute paid test goes further: it grades all four skills against Cambridge rubrics and tells you which one needs the most work before exam day.
+Nivelo's free 5-minute test places you on the CEFR scale (A1–C2), aligned to the framework that Cambridge English and IELTS both use.
+The 30-minute paid test goes further: it grades all four skills against CEFR rubrics and tells you which one needs the most work before exam day.

 English CEFR levels at a glance